 The aim is to make it clear to residents and businesses who is responsible for all local government services in an area and ensuring better outcomes for local people by having one council delivering the majority of local services.

-We have worked with 11 councils across Hampshire and the Isle of Wight to develop proposals for new unitary councils.
-All three of the options being considered focus on creating four new unitary councils for mainland Hampshire covering the four major urban economies and population centres of Southampton, Portsmouth, Winchester and Basingstoke and their surrounding areas.
+Working with 10 other councils across Hampshire and the Isle of Wight, we submitted joint proposals for new unitary councils to the government in September, all three of the options being considered focus on creating four new unitary councils for mainland Hampshire covering the four major urban economies and population centres of Southampton, Portsmouth, Winchester and Basingstoke and their surrounding areas.

 All the variations include a northern Hampshire unitary council encompassing the existing boroughs and districts of Basingstoke and Deane, Hart and Rushmoor.